Newly licensed driver plate

-An L-plate is a square plate bearing a sans-serif letter L, for learner, which must be affixed to the front and/or back of a vehicle in many countries if its driver is a learner under instruction, or a motorcycle rider with provisional entitlement to ride restricted motorcycles.
+A newly licensed driver plate is a plate which must be affixed to the front and/or back of a vehicle in many countries if its driver is a learner under instruction, or a motorcycle rider with provisional entitlement to ride restricted motorcycles.
+It is most commonly square plate bearing a sans-serif letter.

 Newly licensed drivers

 Australia

 In Australia the rules vary from state to state.
 A new driver holds a Learner licence/permit which has a minimum age of 16, or 15 and 9 months in some areas.
 This must then be held for a certain amount of time before a driving examination can be undertaken, usually 12 months later.
 After passing, the driver must display 'P' plates.
 Holders of a provisional/probationary licence may be restricted compared to fully licensed drivers in speed, blood alcohol limits, limits on the type and power of their car's engine (i.e., no more than 6 cylinders, no forced induction, kW per ton limits), and number of demerit points that can be accrued.
 VicRoads, the Victorian road authority, publish information for learner drivers on the L-Site.

 Graduated Driver Licensing (GDL) first commenced in Australia in the mid-1960s with New South Wales introducing learner and provisional licences on January 4, 1966.
 In all states, newly licensed drivers are required by law to display P-plates for varying lengths of time.
 The P is usually a red or green letter on a white background or a white letter on a red or green background (Victoria and Western Australia only).
 In New South Wales, Queensland and Victoria there are two classes of provisional/probationary licence: red P-plates are for the first year after passing the Learner test, and then after passing a computerised test they are green for two to three years.
 Western Australia requires six months of red P-plates, where provisional drivers are under a 12 midnight–5 am curfew, and one and a half years of green P-plates.

 On 1 July 2000, New South Wales introduced a three-stage Graduated Licensing Scheme (GLS):